 Natural Health Consultant Certificate and Training Program Info

 There are several types of certificate programs that train natural health and wellness consultants to better serve their clients.
-These programs offer instruction in several areas, including nutrition, homeopathy and herbal therapy, that help consultants better serve their clients.
-Read on for more information on two types of certificate programs and continuing education options for natural health consultants.
+These programs offer instruction in several areas, including nutrition, homeopathy and herbal therapy.

-There are several kinds of certificate and diploma programs that prepare individuals to be natural health consultants.
+There are various programs that prepare individuals to be natural health consultants.
 Some certificates are more specific to one kind of natural health, such as holistic nutrition.
 Others are broader, such as a general natural health consultant certificate program.
 This certificate includes modalities such as digestive health, homeopathy and herbal remedies--and even a touch of Chinese medicine, naturopathy and aromatherapy.
 Programs may also offer courses that focus on the business side of consulting.

 Natural Health Consultant Certificates